NLaff/lafferty.co-v2/content/blog/donate-hair.md

 I started growing my hair out after I got my first full-time job.
 I work in technology so as long as I got my job done my bosses never cared what I looked like.

-Over time I learned how to take care of my long hair.
-My hair is curly so I tried all kinds of products to bring out the curls in my hair and prevent tangles.

-A coworker recommended I check out co-wash, also known as cleansing conditioner, which was a complete game changer for my hair.

 But after 6 years it was time for a new look.
 I spent time researching how to donate my hair and I found some conflicting information.

 The process is really simple, so I wanted to write about it.